UsernameSavage/obsidian/K8s/Kubernetes/03_Kubernetes-Commands.md

 `kubectl get pods` = Lists all pods
 `kubectl version --output=yaml` = Kubernetes Version
-`kubectl get nodes -o wide` = You can see the OS from the nodes `kubectl describe pods "podname"` = Describes the pods in Detail `kubectl get rs` = Get ReplicaSets on the system `kubectl describe replicaset` = Describes the replicaset `kubectl get all` = All information
+`kubectl get nodes -o wide` = You can see the OS from the nodes `kubectl describe pod "podname"` = Describes the pods in Detail `kubectl get rs` = Get ReplicaSets on the system `kubectl describe replicaset` = Describes the replicaset `kubectl get all` = All information